Hospice Care for Kidney Disease Patients

 - Respite care – Caring for a loved one with end-stage kidney failure can cause tremendous stress.
-A caregiver can take a break of up to 5 days while the patient is cared for in an inpatient setting.
+A caregiver can take a break of up to 5 days while the patient is cared for in a Medicare-certified inpatient setting or facility.
 Read more about respite care.

 - Bereavement services –The hospice team works with surviving loved ones for a full year after a death to help them express and cope with their grief in their own way.
 Read more about our grief and bereavement services.

 What are the overall benefits of hospice care?